tigerwill90/fox/README.md

 ```

 #### Named parameters
-Routes can include named parameters using curly braces `{}` to match exactly one non-empty path segment.
+Routes can include named parameters using curly braces `{}` to match exactly one non-empty route segment.
 The matching
 segment are recorder into `fox.Param` accessible via `fox.Context`. `fox.Context.Params` provide an iterator to range
 over `fox.Param` and `fox.Context.Param` allow to retrieve directly the value of a parameter using the placeholder name.
+Named parameters are supported anywhere in the route, but only one parameter is allowed per segment (or hostname label)
+and must appear at the end of the segment.

 ````
 Pattern /avengers/{name}